How to Add Footnotes in Microsoft Word for Better Readability

 Q: Why did my page numbering not appear when I used the footnotes feature?

-A: You may not have selected the option to “Insert Page Numbers.”
-If you do not see the page number options, try clicking the “Page Numbering” icon.
+A: You may not have selected the “Insert Page Numbers option.”
+If you do not see the page number options, click the “Page Numbering” icon.

 Q: Is there a way to have different styles of footnotes appear?